 Suggested Read: Ashta Lakshmi

 Everyone desires prosperity and all Hindus are devoted to her and seek blessings.
 Every Hindu home and business premises will have a picture or idol of Lakshmi.
 Lakshmi is also a goddess of purity and divinity.
 Since she provides divine knowledge (Brahma-vidya), she is also known by the name: Vidya, meaning knowledge.
 People from all walks of life seek her blessings.

 Lakshmi is said to be unsteady and transient.
 She does not stay in one place for long.
 Since everyone desires that she must stay within the home permanently in the form of prosperity, devotees offer prayers to Lakshmi every day.
 Lakshmi Mantras that please her are chanted.
 It is believed that the art to attract Lakshmi through devotion is secret and difficult to achieve.

 When Lakshmi is with Vishnu she travels on the Garud, which is a Vishnu vehicle. however, when she is alone she uses an owl as her vehicle.
-An owl is known to sleep in the day and move only at night.
+An owl is known to sleep during the day and move only at night.
 That is why it is said that Lakshmi comes in darkness, and also leaves in darkness.
 Only when Vishnu is with her they come together in broad daylight.
 This is symbolic that prosperity with righteousness and spirituality stays, by itself prosperity is temporary.

 Suggested Read: 108 Names of Goddess Lakshmi